chris-sheehan/blog/_posts/2015-05-17-nba-age-srs.markdown

 * Some really bad teams on the older side (Lakers and Knicks) are somewhat misleading as they tanked hard all year, both with a number of older players who won't be on the roster 2015-16.
 * Somehow, I'm not terribly worried the Spurs, despite being the second oldest team in the league; I would be considerably more worried about the Clippers if I cared about LA sports.

-Obviously, the qualifier attached to all of this is we have no idea what rosters will look like for a lot of teams, especially those on the older end of spectrum.
+Obviously, the qualifier attached to all of this is we have no idea what rosters will look like next season for a lot of teams, especially those on the older end of spectrum.